BaseMax/DomainRegisterationGraphQLTS/README.md

 The project relies on the following dependencies:

-- `express`: Web framework for Node.js.
+- `nestjs`: Web framework for Node.js.
 - `graphql`: GraphQL implementation for JavaScript.
 - `graphql-tools`: Tools for building and manipulating GraphQL schemas.
 - `apollo-server-express`: Integration of Apollo Server with Express.